alvr-org/ALVR/wiki/Building-From-Source.md

 On Windows you need also [Chocolatey](https://chocolatey.org/install).

-# Users with Nvidia GPUs
+# Linux Users

-Before building the server, those with nvidia GPUs would have to build and install [`FFmpeg/nv-codec-headers`](https://github.com/FFmpeg/nv-codec-headers).
-The nv-codec-headers requires at least the following driver version for the respective OS to work properly, taken from nv-codec-header's README:
+Before building the server, those on Linux with would have to build and install [`FFmpeg/nv-codec-headers`](https://github.com/FFmpeg/nv-codec-headers).
+The nv-codec-headers for nvidia users requires at least driver version `520.56.06` to work properly, taken from nv-codec-header's README.

-* Windows: `522.25`
-* Linux: `520.56.06`

 Run the following commands as shown: